Tonga approves arrival of two NZ navy vessels with supplies

 Meanwhile, the Ministry of Foreign Affairs and Trade is advising people in New Zealand who have lost contact with relatives in Tonga to register their names via the NZ Red Cross.

-The charity has activated its Restoring Family Links system in Tonga, which may help Tongan Kiwis to connected with family members back home.
+The charity has activated its Restoring Family Links system in Tonga, which may help Tongan Kiwis to connect with family members back home.

 Relatives do not have to be New Zealand citizens.

-Anyone who is a Kiwi citizen living in New Zealand and require consular assistance - or have concerns about a New Zealand citizen living in Tonga - can contact the New Zealand Consular Emergency phone line on: +64 99 20 20 20.
+Anyone who is a Kiwi citizen living in New Zealand and requires consular assistance - or has concerns about a New Zealand citizen living in Tonga - can contact the New Zealand Consular Emergency phone line on: +64 99 20 20 20.

 The Red Cross NZ has also started a Pacific Tsunami Appeal for anyone wishing to donate.